 Why study here?

-- We are strongly committed to teaching and the student experience, as indicated by our high scores of 100% satisfaction in the National Student Survey (NSS) over the past 10 years, with 92% satisfaction in 2022.
+- We are strongly committed to teaching and the student experience, as indicated by our consistently high scores on the National Student Survey (NSS) over the past 10 years, with 92% satisfaction in 2022.

 - We ensure that all classes are engaging by linking theoretical analyses with contemporary issues and by encouraging you to pursue your own passions.

 - We make innovative use of digital technologies and software to enhance your learning experience.

 - Employability skills are embedded throughout your degree.
 You will gain transferable skills that employers value.

 - We value student feedback.
 You will be our partners in continuing to improve the student learning experience.

 Through ethnographic and creative research methods, anthropologists at Manchester shed light on some of the most pressing challenges of our time.
 Our department has a diverse set of expertise, from migration to material cultures.
 Overall, our strengths lie in visual anthropology, the study of global social and health inequalities, and urban and environmental challenges.
 Since all staff are involved in teaching as well as research, you will be learning from experts doing cutting-edge work.
 Learn more about our research projects:

 Things I once took for granted I can now understand and know how to challenge them.
 Anthropology is not just a degree; it is a whole mind-set.
 Everyone is incredibly passionate about what we do.Beka Smith / Former BSocSc Social Anthropology student